 Sandbox is an experimental playground where interdisciplinary student teams can test their bold ideas in a safe environment.
 We foster innovation through respect and trust in each other, encouraging co-creation and collaboration.

-The development of the Sandbox programme was started in 2018 when a specialisation module was created in collaboration with product managers from several Estonian companies.
-They still contribute to the programme by teaching as visiting lecturers.
-HITSA supported the development of the programme within the framework of its project “Product Design and Management Specialisation Module Development in the Institute of Computer Science of University of Tartu”.
+Sandbox programme was born in 2018 when we started developing a specialisation module for product design and management in collaboration with digital product managers from several Estonian companies.
+Today they still contribute to the programme by guest lecturing, mentoring and providing challenges to industry project courses.
+We also thank HITSA for supporting the development of the programme, then called “Product Design and Management Specialisation Module Development in the Institute of Computer Science of the University of Tartu”.

-The Digital Product Design Management Module (30 ECTS) consists of six courses of which two (Digital Product Design Introductory Project and Digital Product Management Industry Project) are carried out in the form of problem-based learning i.e. by finding and resolving real-life problems.
+Sandbox programme facilitates the development of creative design thinking and digital product management skills.
+Five courses in digital product design and management are offered.
+Two of them are project courses (Digital Product Design Introductory Project and Digital Product Management Industry Project) that are carried out in the form of problem-based learning i.e. by finding and resolving real-life problems.

 Course code: LTAT.05.011